Welcome to my my little Cosplay Shopping Guide!

 Hey you!
 Yes you with the cute corgi!
 Where can I get all those fancy cosplay materials?

 Well, I am so glad you asked!
-Here is a guide that should help you out!
-This list will be primarily useful for people from Europe, USA & Canada.
+Here is a list can help you out!
+It will be primarily useful for people from Europe, USA & Canada.
 If you need even more help go check out my elaborate material, shop and tool list which you can find here: THE SHOP, MATERIAL AND TOOL LIST

 Many of my more popular costumes were made out of Worbla.
 Worbla is a thermoplastic material from Germany that you can get in many different countries all around the world.
 The most popular shops would be www.cosplaysupplies.com (for USA & Canada) as well as www.mycostumes.de (Germany).
 In general, if you’re searching on a local shop that offers Worbla, check out the website of cast4art, which has a list of all Worbla distributors worldwide!